top of page

 Insulin Resistance: Learn How to Improve Your Insulin Sensitivity to Prevent Type 2 Diabetes.

-Every eleventh adult has diabetes, and every third has prediabetes.
-Over 95% of diabetics have type 2 diabetes (T2D).
-Half of all US adults, and roughly one in three Americans, are known to have Insulin Resistance, with this number potentially as high as 88% of adults.
+Every eleventh adult has diabetes, and one in three has prediabetes.
+Over 95 percent of diabetics have type 2 diabetes (T2D).
+Half of all U.S. adults—roughly one in three Americans—are known to have insulin resistance, and some estimates put that number as high as 88 percent of adults.

-Insulin lies at the heart of diabetes and numerous chronic diseases that regrettably plague our modern society.
-Many of your symptoms, including feeling hungry even after a meal, increased or frequent urination, feeling more tired than usual, frequent infections, and many more can be linked with insulin resistance.
-Let’s take a closer look at insulin and how tracking it can help prevent T2D.
+Insulin lies at the heart of diabetes and numerous chronic diseases that plague modern society.
+Many of your symptoms—including feeling hungry even after a meal, increased or frequent urination, unusual fatigue, and recurrent infections—can be linked to insulin resistance.
+Let’s take a closer look at insulin and how monitoring it can help prevent T2D.

-Like most hormones, insulin is a protein manufactured in one part of the body, travels through our bloodstream, and affects other parts of the body.
-In insulin's case, it's produced in the pancreas, a small organ nestled beneath the stomach.
-Insulin's primary role is regulating blood glucose levels.
+Like most hormones, insulin is a protein manufactured in one part of the body, travels through the bloodstream, and affects other parts.
+In insulin’s case, it’s produced in the pancreas, a small organ nestled beneath the stomach.
+Insulin’s primary role is to regulate blood glucose levels.

-When we consume food that increases blood glucose, the pancreas releases insulin, which then facilitates the transfer of glucose from the blood to various body parts, including the brain, heart, muscles, and fat tissue.
-But insulin's influence extends far beyond regulating blood glucose; it affects every cell in every tissue of the body!
-This broad-reaching impact is unusual among hormones, which typically affect only one or a few organs.
-Yet, insulin's influence extends to every cell.
+When we eat foods that raise blood glucose, the pancreas releases insulin, which then facilitates the transfer of glucose from the blood to various tissues—including the brain, heart, muscles, and fat.
+But insulin’s influence extends far beyond blood-glucose regulation; it affects every cell in every tissue of the body.
+This broad reach is unusual among hormones, which typically target only one or a few organs.

-The specific effect of insulin varies depending on the cell.
-For instance, when insulin binds to a liver cell, the cell produces fat (among other substances); when it binds to a muscle cell, the cell generates new proteins (among other substances).
-From the brain to the toes, insulin regulates cellular energy use, size changes, hormone production, and even cell survival.
-The commonality among all these effects is insulin's ability to stimulate cells to synthesize large molecules from smaller ones, a process known as anabolism.
-Insulin is an anabolic hormone.
+The specific effect of insulin varies by cell type.
+For instance, when insulin binds to a liver cell, that cell produces fat (among other substances); when it binds to a muscle cell, the cell synthesizes new proteins (among other substances).
+From the brain to the toes, insulin regulates cellular energy use, growth, hormone production, and even cell survival.
+The common thread among these effects is insulin’s ability to stimulate cells to build large molecules from smaller ones—a process known as anabolism.
+Insulin is, above all, an anabolic hormone.

 Insulin Resistance Blood Sugar Glucose Diabetes